 An escape without a prior plan

 If the high demand for passports does not necessarily indicate the number of immigrants, it monitors the extent of the Lebanese people’s current willingness to leave.
 This is what applies to Akram Johari.
-One day in the spring of 2021, he carried his luggage and passport, and boarded the plane from Beirut to Baghdad, without a prior plan, in search of work, after his salary in Lebanon did not support a family of two girls and two elderly parents.
+One day in the spring of 2021, he carried his luggage and passport, and boarded the plane from Beirut to Baghdad, without a prior plan, in search of work, following his salary in Lebanon did not support a family of two girls and two elderly parents.

 He left his work in Lebanon, and Baghdad was the most obvious choice for him, a nearby city with a nascent economic movement, and receiving the Lebanese with an entry visa at the airport.

-Akram tells of the café he started running about a month ago in central Baghdad: “I didn’t have enough time to look for a job in the Gulf.
+Akram tells of the café he started running regarding a month ago in central Baghdad: “I didn’t have enough time to look for a job in the Gulf.
 I had to make a quick move.
 I came to Baghdad and started looking for a job on Instagram, until he got the job.”

 Although he is able to secure a good living for his family as a result of his work in Baghdad, this comes with a taste of bitterness for Akram.
 It hurts the man so much not being able to see his two daughters grow up in front of him.
 “I am very sad because I cannot see my two-month-old baby daughter,” he says.